Kotlin/kotlinx.serialization/docs/json.md

 shape of JSON, for example by the presence of a specific key.

 [JsonContentPolymorphicSerializer] provides a skeleton implementation for such a strategy.
-To use it we override its [selectDeserializer][JsonContentPolymorphicSerializer.selectDeserializer] method.
+To use it, we override its [selectDeserializer][JsonContentPolymorphicSerializer.selectDeserializer] method.
 Let us start with the following class hierarchy.

 > Note, that is does not have to be `sealed` as recommended in the [Sealed classes](polymorphism.md#sealed-classes) section,